DarkSpaceSecurity/RunAs-Stealer/README.md

 ## Usage
-The stealers are running in a while loop (the injector also in Hooking case) in the background, to kill it use Task Manager.
+The stealers are running in a while loop (the injector also in Hooking case) in the background, to kill them use Task Manager.

 The stolen credentials are written to `C:\Users\<Username>\Desktop\desktop.ini` ADS `log` stream.